Laura Klesse, M.D., Ph.D.

 Biography

-Laura Klesse, M.D., Ph.D., is an Associate Professor in the Department of Pediatrics at UT Southwestern Medical Center.
+Laura Klesse, M.D., Ph.D., is a Professor in the Department of Pediatrics at UT Southwestern Medical Center.
 She is a pediatric hematologist-oncologist specializing in neurofibromatosis, and is Co-director of UT Southwestern Medical Center's Neurofibromatosis Type 2 (NF2) program.

 Dr. Klesse is a Dedman Family Scholar in Clinical Care and Director of the comprehensive neurofibromatosis program at Children’s Health.